htrc/scwared-native-american-authored-works/workset/README.md

 }
 ```

-Unlike the CSV file described above, the JSON file may not be used directly in <insert-link-here> to create a new workset; however, the JSON file is the canonical source of metadata and volume IDs for the workset.
+Unlike the CSV file described above, the JSON file may not be uploaded directly in HTRC’s existing tools to create a new workset; however, the JSON file is the canonical source of metadata and volume IDs for the workset.